EugeneKrapivin/EugeneKrapivin.github.io/2020-12-12-managing_packages_in_dotnet_project.md

 Well not so fast, [stay awhile and listen...](https://www.youtube.com/watch?v=tAVVy_x3Erg)

-## Paket - The alternative in the shadow of a giant?

-In the company I've been working for the last 4 years (Gigya) we use a different package manager called [Paket](https://fsprojects.github.io/Paket/).
-The reason as to why it was chosen in the long distant past is no longer known for sure.
-However, we can make some educated guesses.

-### Centralized package version management (or how to handle your DLL hell)
+## Centralized package version management (or how to handle your DLL hell)

 In the past, DLL hell was a common thing in large dotnet solutions, especially legacy ones which had 100+ projects.
 The causes of the DLL hell varied from solution to solution, but their underlying cause was really simple: we had no clue which DLLs of dependent libraries were copied into the build folders.

 [Newtonsoft.Json](https://www.newtonsoft.com/json) was one culprit, but by far not the only one.
 Being an awesome JSON ser/des library that it is, it was used practically everywhere.
 But, alas, every library depends on a different version.
-Sometimes, event projects in the same solution depend on different versions of newtonsoft. (this is all pre consolidate feature in NuGet).
+Sometimes, even projects in the same solution could depend on different versions of newtonsoft (this is all pre consolidate feature in NuGet).
 So what did most of us do? yeah, [assembly version redirect](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/redirect-assembly-versions) the hell out of it and pray to the gods of the runtime to not crash.

+The thing we were missing is a tool to handle the dependency version resolution in a good way and a tool to manage the package versions used in the solution in a cetrallized way.

+## Paket - The alternative in the shadow of a giant?

+In the company I've been working for the last 4 years (Gigya) we use a different package manager called [Paket](https://fsprojects.github.io/Paket/).
+The reason as to why it was chosen in the long distant past is no longer known for sure.
+However, we can make some educated guesses.

 So why paket?
 Well, it's simple - paket has a centralized package version management and a hell of a great dependency version resolution abilities, shadowing anything the NuGet package manager could provide at the time.